 The ending message was actually pretty good, despite the fact that the rest of the movie didn’t support the conclusion.
 Roy’s father has been searching for intelligent life somewhere in the galaxy.
 And he successfully investigated every M-Type planet out there.
 But none had intelligent life.
 So, this drove the man mad and he killed his team rather than admit we were alone in the universe.
 But what he didn’t see was the innumerable number of life-sustaining planets that humanity could live on.
-In his final thoughts, Roy tells us that his father couldn’t see the opportunity because he was so single-mindedly intent on his quest – that an alternative was never visible to him. (insert video of gorilla walking amongst ball players)
+In his final thoughts, Roy tells us that his father couldn’t see the opportunity because he was so single-mindedly intent on his quest – that an alternative was never visible to him. (see: selective attention)

 Ad Astra is 2019’s great space epic.
 For me, Greg, this movie is every bit as good as The Martian.
 Matt Damon’s potatoes are Brad Pitt’s baboons — an observation that never in my life did I think I would make.